drsusmitadas/mesalabs-day4-lab1/content/thursday/lab-1.md

 mkdir -p ~/MESASS2025/Day4
 cd ~/MESASS2025/Day4
 </pre>
+The mkdir -p command is used to create a directory, including any necessary parent directories.
+This means that if the parent directory does not exist, mkdir -p will create it automatically.
 </details>

 **Task 2.2**: We have prepared and provided the test case for you.
 Choose a particular stellar mass to work with from [here](https://docs.google.com/spreadsheets/d/1upyIGVzw4kU3YUe4aU03ZZqMWvgblQHmp2gIhZKgEJ8/edit?usp=sharing), download the corresponding `Minilab1_xpxx.zip` into the <span style="color:purple">``~/MESASS2025/Day4``</span> directory, unpack, and enter this work directory.